shellspec/shellspec/docs/references.md

 This is primarily designed for external command calls.
 The external command does not have to be a shell script.
-Even shell scripts are executed as external commands according to the shebang, so they are not covered by coverage.
+Even shell scripts are executed as external commands according to the shebang, so they are not covered by the coverage.

 ##### about calling shell function with run

 If a shell function is specified, it will be executed in a subshell.
 The slight advantage of executing shell functions with `run` is that you can trap errors with `set -e`.
-Unlike `call`, it does not cause an error, so you can use assert the exit status.
+Unlike `call`, it does not cause an error, so you can assert the exit status.

-Also, Because executed in in the subshell, the variable changed is restored.
+Also, because of the execution in the subshell, the variables which change values in the function are restored once `run` finishes.
-This is often a disadvantage, but ShellSpec's itself tests intentionally use `run` because changing internal variables confuse ShellSpec behavior.
+This is often a disadvantage, but tests of ShellSpec itself intentionally use `run` because changing internal variables confuses ShellSpec's behavior.

 If you want to assert variables with `run`, use the `%preserve` directive in function called by `AfterRun` hook.
-It can preserve variables even if it exits the subshell.
+It can preserve variables even if `run` exits the subshell.

 #### `When run command`